dushyantss/leave-management/docs/planning.md

 * Leaves handles all the CRUD for this model.
 If accessed from other places, only read should be allowed and that too will mostly be based on the status of the Leave.
 * AUTH
     * CRUD - admin, team_leader BUT ONLY THROUGH Leave
-    * R - owner of Leave
+    * R - owner of Leave BUT ONLY THROUGH Leave

 ## LeaveEarning
-* This is a dumb model that will just hold all the normal leaves that the system will generate for the user on a monthly basis.
+* All the system generated and admin created leaves for a user are stored here.
+* AUTH
-* AUTH - CR - admin
+    * CRUD - admin
+    * R - owner of leave, team_leader

-## LeaveEarningConsumption
+## LeaveConsumption
 * This will hold all the consumption entries for leave earnings and in which leave were they consumed.
 * This will be required in the calculation of the available leaves.
 * AUTH - R - admin, team_leader, owner of leave

-## Adjustment
-* Will be permanent additions to user's leaves, no time limit.
-* Most important use case is emergency leaves which go above the allowed limit.
-These might need to be adjusted if there are too many and the user needs more leaves.
-* AUTH - CRUD - admin

 ## OptionalHoliday
 * Basic table to hold required data for optional holidays.